mheap/nexmo-developer/_documentation/en/client-sdk/in-app-messaging/guides/typing-indicators.md

 ### Listen for the state of other members

-The above call will produce typing (on/off) event that will be received by other members:
+The following will listen for the typing (on/off) events created by the above calls:

 ```tabbed_content
 source: _tutorials_tabbed_content/client-sdk/guides/messaging/typing-indicators-consumer